-An Ultimate Guide of Web Application Architecture
+An Ultimate Guide to Web Application Architecture

 An efficient, quality-induced web architecture has become the de-facto of a good product and is indeed instrumental for data and information flow to achieve desired business goals.
 It acts as a blueprint for data and information flow that can solve business problems effectively.
 An architecture with well-thought features and intuitive interface ensures seamless user experience.
 It also reduces the chances of the application from crashing to avoid downtime.